 For more information, see our guide about debt statute of limitations.

-Template: request Partners in Credit Inc stop calling you (in writing)
+How to stop Partners in Credit Inc from calling

 If you want phone calls to stop, send Partners in Credit Inc a written request.
 It won't erase the debt or prevent legal action, but it stops repeated calls, depending on your province.